Feelings Are Facts:

 "... an excellent introduction to the work of one of our culture's most sensitive and intelligent weather vanes ... celebrates the aesthetic and political value of an approach to making art that refuses easy categorization in favor of giving form to the particular, felt qualities of everyday life in the late twentieth and early twenty-first-centuries.
 I could see using the film in my Trends in International Contemporary Art and History of Performance Art, 1900 to the Present courses."

-Elise Archias, Assistant Professor of Art History, Author of The Concrete Body: Rainer, Schneemann, Acconci
+Elise Archias, Associate Professor of Art History, Author of The Concrete Body: Rainer, Schneemann, Acconci

 University of Illinois, Chicago

 "Jack Walsh’s Feelings Are Facts: The LIfe of Yvonne Rainer is an informative and still provocative review of Rainer’s career and the ideas that motivated it.
 In this apparently effortless cinematic correlation of her art and her life through oral and visual history a series of productive tensions are explored: theatricality versus anti-theatricality, modern dance versus film, and text as it relates to image and movement.
 All this and more should lead young choreographers to think.
 The film should be valuable to undergraduate dance history classes but also for more theoretically-based graduate classes dealing with the avant-garde and the '60s."

 Mark Franko, Laura H. Carnell Professor of Dance, Boyer College of Music and Dance